ZhimingZo/HGCN/README.md

 ## Quick start

 This repository is build upon Python v3.7 and Pytorch v1.3.1 on Ubuntu 18.04.
-NVIDIA GPUs are needed to train and test.
+All experiments are conducted on a single NVIDIA RTX 2080 Ti GPU.
 See [`requirements.txt`](requirements.txt) for other dependencies.
 We recommend installing Python v3.7 from [Anaconda](https://www.anaconda.com/), and installing Pytorch (>= 1.3.1) following guide on the [official instructions](https://pytorch.org/) according to your specific CUDA version.
 Then you can install dependencies with the following commands.

 ```
 git clone git@github.com:ZhimingZou/HGCN.git